 In terms of finish this does need a topcoat for me, the way it dries down is somewhere between a matte and a gloss and that kind of finish never shows of a polish in it’s best light.
 Where it lets itself down, as stashy already warned me was wear time, I’ve reworn this a few times over the past week and I’ve managed to get 12 hours chip free to a maximum of two days chip free.
 Sadly it won’t be one that I’ll reach for all that often because of that, but I can see me reaching for this for special evening ocassions when I can cope with the chore of repainting my nails the next day.

-If you’re wanting to get your hands on this because you want the original, then I wouldn’t bother unless you’re aware you’re getting a knock off version from the same brand.
+If you’re wanting to get your hands on this version of Essie Starry Starry Night because you want the original, then I wouldn’t bother unless you’re aware you’re getting a knock off version from the same brand.
 But if you’re happy with a similar stand in and you don’t mind abysmal wear time for a pretty polish every now and again go for it.

 Pinterest: Helpless Whilst Drying